Robotics-project-2025-DIN23SP/ur-robot-arm/README.md

 This repository is a part of a larger project, which demonstrates a warehouse automation system built using three different types of robots; two Universal Robots robot arms, a Tello Edu drone, and a GoPiGo car.
 All robots communicate via a shared Websocket server, which gets notified of any orders that should be picked up from the warehouse using the project's own e-commerce website.
 This repository contains the implementation for the first Universal Robots robot arm.

+## UR Arm Capabilities & Behavior
+The task of this first UR robot arm is to receive a message from the project's Websocket server to pick and place a specific item onto a GoPiGo car.

 ## Technology Stack & Libraries

 ### Languages